Comprehensive Analysis of Aspect Term Extraction Methods using Various Text Embeddings: A proposal of LSTM-based character embedding model for aspect based sentiment analysis

 \subsection{CRF layer}

-CRF (Conditional Random Field) layer is a~popular extension of neural network models for named entity recognition tasks.
-CRF is an excellent tool for sequence modeling because it takes into account an object's neighborhood.
+Conditional Random Field (CRF) is an excellent tool for sequence modeling because it takes into account an object's neighborhood.
 The LSTM-based models predict tags locally considering only some information about the context.
 The CRF layer can learn constraints related to the final predicted labels and ensure they are valid.
-CRF takes as an input a sequence of vectors $z = (z_{1}, z_{2},...,z_{n})$ and returns sequence of labels $y = (y_{1}, y_{2},...,y_{n})$. $\mathcal{Y}(z)$ is the set of all possible label sequences for $z$.
+CRF takes as input a sequence of vectors $z = (z_{1}, z_{2},...,z_{n})$ and returns a sequence of labels $y = (y_{1}, y_{2},...,y_{n})$. $\mathcal{Y}(z)$ is the set of all possible label sequences for $z$.
 The probabilistic model for CRF defines a family of conditional probability $p(y|z; W, b)$ over possible label sequences of $y$ given $z$ using

 where $\psi_{i}(y', y, z) = \exp (W_{y', y}^{T} z_{i} + b_{y',y})$, $W_{y',y}^{T}$ and $b_{y',y}$ are the weight vector and bias corresponding to label pair $(y', y)$, respectively.